michelmeulpolder/meetup_from_ds_to_prod/README.md

 ## Exercise

 This exercise will help you get started using the framework.
 The goal is to bring a house price prediction model into production.
 Building the model is beyond the scope of this exercise.
 Therefore a simple regression model was created based a Kaggle dataset [Kaggle dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
-It is created with the scikit-learn package and can be found in the `Exercise\models` direcotry as a pickle file.
+It is created with the scikit-learn package and can be found in the `Exercise\models` directory as a pickle file.
+The model predicts the price of a house based on two features, the lot area and the year the house was built.
+This is obviously not the most accurate model but is sufficient to demonstrate the working of the framework.

 This exercise will be based of the Exercise directory, a number of files have been prepared, during the exercise all steps will be explained.